fwollatz/MLinPractice/Documentation.md

 ### Design Decisions

-Which evaluation metrics did you use and why?
-Which baselines did you use and why?

 - Accuracy: to easily compare scores with baseline classifier (majority vote classifier was used here).
 - Top K Accuracy score: originally implement for performing multiclass prediction.
 But now since do bi-class prediction, this metric is not useful anymore.
 - Confusion matrix: not a concrete score, but the possibility to get the confusion matrix which some the metrics are based on